“Just don’t say, ‘She fell into the arms of Jesus.'”

 Mother declares herself to be ready.
 She’s made peace with God and her fellow man, as the Mennonite Church examination required of her in her youth.

 She wants all of us to be ready too.
 That’s why she can laugh when she talks about death.
 She knows who will have the last laugh in the end.
-She loves this movie and especially this “saying we have in India.”
+She loves the Indian saying, from the movie The Best Exotic Marigold Hotel, “If it’s not all right, it’s not the end.”

 Celebrating Easter with Mother will have a special meaning this year.